abrar-raad1705/Windows-Battery-Health/README.md

 **Installation:**

-1. **Python Setup:**
+1. **Check for Python:**
+   * If you already have Python installed on your system, skip to step 3.

+2. **Install Python:**
    * If you don't have 'Python' installed in your system, download the latest version from https://www.python.org/downloads/.
-    * While installing ensure you check the box that says "Add Python to PATH".
+   * While installing, ensure you check the box that says "Add Python to PATH".

-2. **BeautifulSoup4 Installation:**
+3. **Install BeautifulSoup4:**
    * Open Command Prompt or PowerShell.
    * Install BeautifulSoup using pip:

      ```
      pip install beautifulsoup4
      ```

 **Running the Script:**